 IAS exam for engineering students

 Off late, a trend observed in the UPSC civil services exam results have been the increasing number of engineers clearing the exam.
 This also includes students from the top engineering colleges in the country like the IITs.
 While there is a vast difference between an engineering course and the General Studies subjects one has to learn as part of the UPSC syllabus, a huge number of engineering students are joining the IAS bandwagon in recent years.
 One can no longer pinpoint the CSAT as the cause for this since this paper was made a qualifying one in 2015.
 Perhaps it has something to do with the call of an illustrious career in the civil services, or with better employment prospects in case the IAS dream comes to naught.
-Whatever the reason, engineering students make a huge chunk of the aspirants’ crowd and in this article, you will read about tips to juggle your engineering course and the IAS preparation in both hands.
+Whatever the reason, engineering students make a huge chunk of the aspirants’ crowd.
+This article will answer the question “How to prepare for IAS during btech?”, you will also read about tips to juggle your engineering course and the IAS preparation sucessfully.

 How to prepare for IAS while doing engineering?